twisterghost/react-mocha-jsdom-example/README.md

 This is the wonderful part.
 There is hardly any setup.
 You just need a tiny bit of scaffolding that you require via mocha's `--require` flag.
-See [test/setup](https://github.com/twisterghost/react-mocha-jsdom-example/blob/master/test/setup.js) for a documented example of what you'll need.
+See [test/setup](https://github.com/twisterghost/react-mocha-jsdom-example/blob/master/test/setup.js) for a documented example of what you'll need, and the `test` script defined in `package.json` in this repository for how to form your mocha call.

 ## Writing tests